saneece/Pterodactyl/Games/Ark/README.md

 ### Admin Panel in Ptero: https://ptero.nevanstech.com/admin

   1. Create server with Egg (if needed to download, follow https://github.com/saneece/Pterodactyl)
-  2. Allocate Game Port, Query Port and RCON Port during setup
+  2. Allocate Game Port (27016) and add 2 more ports.
+1 is Query Port (27015) and the other is the RCON Port (27020) during setup
   3. Uncheck "Start Server when Installed"
   4. Set the "Backup Limit" to "2"
   5. Set the "Memory" and "Disk Space"